 Second, the iFit library has literally hundreds of previous classes, arranged in easy to understand groups.
 Want a hard cardio workout today, but a heavy toning one tomorrow?
 You can.
 Just pick what you need in one touch using the touchscreen and get started.

 Last off, the iFit lets you program in a route based on Google Maps data.
 By picking a start and end point, the built in systems will create a route based around topographical data, automatically increasing and decreasing the elevation and speed, just like you’re running the route itself.

 The built in multimedia systems on all the Freestride machines are of professional quality.
 While the FS5i has a smaller screen that’s about the size of a phone, the two larger models come with substantially sized touchscreens that are incredibly simple to use.

 Most of the major things you need to control can actually be changed with one single touch, using OneTouch tech.

 Plus, the whole thing is fully compatible with your phone, tablets or other devices.

 There’s no messing around with third party apps with NordicTrack’s FreeStride machines

 One of the best things about this iFit system is that it’s all integrated and ready to go.
 Tying a machine to a fitness service is a bold move from NordicTrack but it just works so well here and is a perect fit for their machines.

-At the end of the year, your FreeStride machine will work perfectly well without iFit, but in our opinion, it’s one of the best parts about this package. iFit is an established service that’s been around for a long time and a great addition to these machines.
+At the end of the month, your FreeStride machine will work perfectly well without iFit, but in our opinion, it’s one of the best parts of this package. iFit is an established service that’s been around for a long time and a great addition to these machines.